 - Might take as long as 12 weeks to flower

 Be careful harvesting this popular sativa strain – harvest too quickly, and you’re going to have low yields.
 Be patient, however, and Maui Wowie will truly “wow” you.
-This plant can produce some seriously dank weed – but you need to wait as long as 12 weeks for it to finish flowering.
+This plant can produce some seriously dank weed – but you need to wait as long as 12 weeks for it to finish flowering time.

 It’s well worth the wait, though.
 This pretty Hawaiian strain is a legend, offering fruity colas that taste like citrus and flowers.
 You’ll get a heady high while feeling as though you are lounging in the tropics.